-With the "help" of unsuspecting Dell, Witricity even released a "product" based on Rezence in mid-2017, the Dell Latitude 7285, which actually served to mark the formal end of Rezence, followed by layoffs at Witricity by end of 2017.
-Ssssh: No coincidence that "networking" was the real culprit: the new CEO of Witricity at the time, had just come over from Dell!
+Back to Rezence, with the "help" of unsuspecting Dell, Witricity even released a "product" based on Rezence in mid-2017, the Dell Latitude 7285, which actually served to mark the formal end of Rezence, followed by layoffs at Witricity by end of 2017.
+Ssssh: no coincidence that the new CEO of Witricity at the time, had just come over from Dell!
 They somehow implicitly believed that technological innovation was dependent, or guaranteed, by social connections!
 They must have discovered otherwise by now.

 Similarly, PMA, though preceding Qi historically, also bowed out by end of 2017.
 Yet till the very last moment, AT&T, along with General Motors, Google, Starbucks, Duracell, Delta Airlines etc, were going all out supporting (only) PMA.

-We knew PMA too was a doomed standard all along.
-And also: exactly why!
+We knew both Rezence and PMA too were doomed all along.
+And more important: exactly why!

 The fact that iPhone 8/X was released in late 2017 with only Qi in it (no PMA, no Rezence, no Energous), was a complete surprise to the entire world.

-Because through all of 2016, right until mid-2017, they had mobilized huge teams, not only within Apple, but also within their very hopeful prospective semiconductor vendors such as IDT (now Renesas), Dialog, Nordic Semi, On-Semi, TI, and ST Micro, spending millions of dollars across the globe, basically chasing every "possible figment of a medieval Nikola Tesla-esque imagination"—including Rezence and Power over Air (yes, the latter through Energous, we are 100% sure).
+Because through all of 2016, right until mid-2017, they had mobilized huge teams, not only within Apple, but also within their very hopeful prospective semiconductor vendors such as IDT (now Renesas), Dialog, Nordic Semi, On-Semi, TI, Cirrus Logic, and ST Micro, spending millions of dollars across the globe, basically chasing every "possible figment of a medieval Nikola Tesla-esque imagination"—including Rezence and Power over Air (yes, the latter through Energous, we are 100% sure).
 Lots of money, but sadly, no intelligence.
 No deeper technical acumen...just "pride".

-But, we could have told Apple long ago that only Qi would/could survive, and why—had they been listening.
+We could have told Apple long ago that only Qi would/could survive, and why—had they been listening.
 Instead they were out to lure the world into the stone age, of what should have been a promising new technology: wireless power.